mfernest/SEBC/Partner Bootcamp  - Certify.md

 For any path, these five milestones comprise a CM-led install process:

 1. Set up CM databases
-    * The embedded (default) database server is PostgreSQL
+    * PostgreSQL is bundled with CM (we say "embedded")
 2. Install CM server software (one node, two for HA)
 3. Install CM agent software (all nodes supporting CDH services)
 4. Install a CDH distribution
 5. Configure/enable desired CDH services<p/>

-**Use [or devise](http://www.cloudera.com/content/cloudera-content/cloudera-docs/CM4Ent/4.5.3/Cloudera-Manager-Enterprise-Edition-Installation-Guide/cmeeig_topic_21.html) the approach that suits your customer's needs.
+**You can use [or devise](http://www.cloudera.com/content/cloudera-content/cloudera-docs/CM4Ent/4.5.3/Cloudera-Manager-Enterprise-Edition-Installation-Guide/cmeeig_topic_21.html) the approach that suits your customer's needs.
 Common hurdles we see include:
     * Adding CM to an unmanaged CDH cluster
     * Integrating CM with customer preferences such as Puppet
     * Coping with network restrictions (including no internet)